MohsenHNSJ/MohsenHNSJ/README.md

 ### Hi there 👋

-- Working on various stuff, currently trading
+- Working on various stuff, currently python and trading
 - 📫 How to reach me: [Instagram](https://www.instagram.com/mohsenhnsj/)

 <!--